afeld/computing-in-context/project_1.md

       - The mean
       - The median
       - The mode
-1. Repeat the previous step using only the Python standard library., a.k.a. [the hard way](#aggregations-the-hard-way).
+1. Repeat the previous step using only the Python standard library, a.k.a. [the hard way](#the-hard-way).
 1. Create a data visualization, following [the instructions below](#data-visualization).
 1. [Submit via Gradescope.](https://courseworks2.columbia.edu/courses/207091/assignments/1345872)

-## Aggregations, the hard way
+## The hard way

+- You may not use pandas, [the statistics module](https://docs.python.org/3/library/statistics.html), a spreadsheet program, etc.
   - You should not be reusing the DataFrame/Series you read in in the pandas step.
     - In other words, if you deleted the code for the previous step and restarted the kernel, the code for this step should still work.
-- You should be doing those calculations yourself.
+- You should be calculating the mean, median, and mode yourself, not using functions with those names (or equivalent).
-- You may not use pandas, [the statistics module](https://docs.python.org/3/library/statistics.html), a spreadsheet program, etc.
   - Hint: Use a [dictionary](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) to keep track of value counts.

 ## Data visualization